-In a lot of ways, insecurity is like “a fever” that exists to tell you something is wrong.
-It’s actually God’s way of telling you that you’ve taken your eyes off of HIm.
-The heavy weight of failure, condemnation, or inadequacy is to enlighten you that you need Jesus to meet you where you are.
+In a lot of ways, the battle of insecurity is like “a fever” that exists to tell you something is wrong.
+It’s God’s way of telling you that you’ve taken your eyes off of HIm.
+The heavyweight of failure, condemnation, or inadequacy is to enlighten you that you need Jesus to meet you where you are.

 We often try to bear the weight of insecurity alone.

 Fret about it.

 Run from it.

 Avoid the people who make us feel this way.

 But what if we tried a new approach…and exposed our fear?
 God uses insecurity as an invitation to expose our false beliefs.
 Who are you?
 Why are you here?
 What is your purpose?
 Are you truly known and loved?

 Let’s try a new approach to insecurity: Go to God’s Word to find out who you truly are.

 When you feel like you are unlovable, remind yourself that “He chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love” (Eph.
 1:4).